MingLin-home/gFM/README.md

 k = 10

-my_gFM_solver = gFM.BatchSolver(rank_k=k)
+my_gFM_solver = gFM.BatchRegression(rank_k=k)

 my_gFM_solver.fit(X,y)

 To predict:

-predicted_label = my_gFM_solver.predict(X)
+predicted_regression_value = my_gFM_solver.predict(X)

-To get the decision value (regression value):

-decision_value = my_gFM_solver.decision_function(X)

-To save/load mode, call my_gFM_solver.save_mode(your_model_filename) and my_gFM_solver.load_model(your_model_file_name).
+You can use gFM with sklearn modules such GridSearch and Cross-validation.

 API Design
 ===========

 gFM toolbox implements the algorithm proposed in our NISP 2016 paper.
 It provides a batch updating implementation and a mini-batch updating implementation.
 The usage examples are given in the tutorial/ directory.
-For each updating method, gFM provides both high-level interface and low-lever interface.
-The high-level interface provides the standard APIs of Scipy.
-For example you call fit(X,y) function to train the model and call predict(X) to get the prediction.
-The low-level interface provides fine-control of the iteration process.
-It is useful when you want to check the intermediate results, for example, plotting the convergence curve.

-The batch version is implemented in class BatchSolver.
-BatchSolver loads all data into memory thus is suitable when you have large enough memory.
-See tutorial/demo_gFM_BatchSolver_high_level_interface.py for high-level interface usage and tutorial/demo_gFM_BatchSolver_low_level_interface.py for low-level interface usage.
+Also check the docstring in gFM.py for advanced usage.

 The mini-batch version and GPU version is on the way!